loginom/admin-guide-l10n/data-en/licenses/usb-upgrade.md

 ## Upgrade of the Electronic Dongle Memory

-The most convinient way of the electronic dongle memory upgrade is the remote programming of the dongle memory using GrdTRU.exe software.
+The most convenient way of the electronic dongle memory upgrade is the remote programming of the dongle memory using GrdTRU.exe software.

 > **Important**: It is required to cllose all Loginom modules before the dongle memory upgrade.